 As of December 31, 1999, we had options under this plan for the purchase of 2,470,229 shares of common stock outstanding to employees, consultants, directors and other persons having a business relationship with us.
 In January 2000, options to purchase 432,245 shares of common stock at prices ranging from \$6.49 to \$8.65 per share were granted.
 In February 2000, we granted options to purchase 350,575 shares of our common stock at an exercise price of \$10.00 per share.
-In March 2000, we granted options to purchase 234,830 shares of our common stock at an exercise price of \$11.89 per share.
+In March and April 2000, we granted options to purchase an aggregate of 335,085 shares of our common stock at an exercise price of \$11.89 per share.

 2000 Stock Incentive Plan.
-The 2000 Stock Incentive Plan was adopted by our board of directors in February 2000, and we anticipate it will be approved at our shareholders' meeting in March 2000.
+The 2000 Stock Incentive Plan was adopted by our board of directors in February 2000, and approved by our shareholders in March 2000.
 The purpose of the plan is to attract, retain and reward key employees, consultants and non-employee directors.
 This plan allows flexibility in the award of stock-based incentive compensation to these people.
 The plan provides for grants of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock and other stock-based awards.